Discord-Theme-Addons/snippets/README.md

 # Snippets
-A collection of CSS / SCSS snippets for Discord.
+A collection of CSS / SCSS snippets that enhance Discord.